*Please remember to validate your parking discount with the front office every week*

 The classes are play based and experiential, enhancing the children’s innate understanding of music before the task based nature of instrumental learning commences.
 This also provides a solid platform for the child’s comprehensive development.
 The integrity of the program is still recognised by many families including professional musicians, who have enrolled their children for years.

 There is now a critical shortage of trained Early Childhood music educators.
-If you are a musician and would like to make one of the best contributions to music education, please visit the links given on Jane’s website www.bridgestomusic.com.au.
+If you are a musician and would like to make one of the best contributions to music education, please visit the links given on the Bridges to Music website www.bridgestomusic.com.au.